sector-f/wallst/README.md

 With all modes, excluding **stretch**, aspect ratio is preserved, and the image is surrounded by the background color if necessary.

+`--output` is used to save the image (with any modifications) as a PNG.

 `--hflip` and `--vflip`, unsurprisingly, flip the image horizontally and vertically, respectively.